kilfour/QuickMGenerate/README.md

 ___
 ##On a side note

-QuickGenerate has a lot of mostly unused and undocumented features.
+The old QuickGenerate has a lot of mostly unused and undocumented features.

 These will be left out, but an easy means of implementing them yourselves, when needed, will be provided.